xyperine/Genesis-Constructa/README.md

 ## Support me :gift_heart:

-If you find my work helpful, you can help me by donating some crypto, so I can make more tools and games, improve quality of my creations and speed up their development.
+If this material helped you, you can help me by donating some crypto, so I can make more tools and games, improve quality of my creations and speed up their development.
-Thank you! :blush:
+Thank you!
+I would really appreciate it! :blush:

 BTC:
 ```